This chicken divan is a delicious way to dress up chicken, and it is perfect to serve for a special occasion or dinner party.

 It is still a decadent dish with thick creamy, cheesy sauce.
 YUM.

-It’s probably not as bad as you would think calorie and PointsPlus wise, though.
-And it is a little more work than I would normally do for say a weeknight family dinner.
+It’s a little more work than I would normally do for say a weeknight family dinner.
 But totally WORTH.
 IT.

 Mom’s Original Chicken Divan Recipe